Loop of Henle

 - Even though the concentration of filtrate in the collecting duct is high (and it therefore has a low water potential) the water potential of the surrounding medulla will always be lower, therefore water will continue to move out by osmosis and be reabsorbed back into the blood.

-- More water reabsorbed from the collecting duct → concentrated urine.
+- More water reabsorbed from the collecting duct → more concentrated urine, in smaller volumes.

 Adaptations of Desert Animals